 - Acriomioclavicular ligament: situated on top of the joint

-- Coracoclavicular ligament: divided into two additional ligaments: trapezoid ligament and conoid ligament.
-Extends from the coracoid process to the acromial end of claivlce (inferior surface)
+- Coracoclavicular ligament: divided into two additional ligaments including the trapezoid ligament and the conoid ligament.
+Extends from the coracoid process to the acromial end of the clavicle (inferior surface).

-- Glenoid labrum is a cartilaginous fiber ring attached to the circumference of the glenoid cavity; it helps deepen the cavity for articulation with the head of humerus.
-Tendon of the long head of the Biceps brachii muscle continues from the top of the glenoid labrum and is attached to the supraglenoid tubercle.
+- The glenoid labrum is a cartilaginous fiber ring attached to the circumference of the glenoid cavity; it helps deepen the cavity for articulation with the head of the humerus.
+The tendon of the long head of the biceps brachii muscle continues from the top of the glenoid labrum and is attached to the supraglenoid tubercle.
 It passes through the articular cavity.
 Synovial membrane stretches over all articulating surfaces.

 Bursae are fluid-filled spaces that occur between tendons of the muscles.
-They work to reduce friction between tendons and joint capsule.
-Following are the bursae found in the shoulder joint:
+They work to reduce friction between tendons and joint capsules.
+The bursae found in the shoulder joint include:

-- Subtendinous bursa of the subscapularis located between the subscapularis muscle and fibrous membrane
+- Subtendinous bursa of the subscapularis is located between the subscapularis muscle and fibrous membrane.

-- Subacromial-subdeltoid bursa between the joint capsule and deltoid muscle
+- Subacromial-subdeltoid bursa is between the joint capsule and the deltoid muscle.

-- Subcoracoid bursa between the coracoid process and the joint capsule.
+- Subcoracoid bursa is between the coracoid process and the joint capsule.

 Ligaments work to thicken the fibrous membrane of the joint capsule.
-Ligaments reinforcing the shoulder joint are as follows:
+Ligaments reinforcing the shoulder joint include:

-- Coracohumral ligament stretches from the inferior aspect of the coracoid process to the greater tubercle found on the proximal part of the humerus.
+- The coracohumeral ligament stretches from the inferior aspect of the coracoid process to the greater tubercle found on the proximal part of the humerus.

 Anterior axioappendicular muscles

-Pectoralis major originates as two different heads: clavicular head – anterior border of medial clavicle, and sternocostal head – superior surface of the first six costal cartilages as well as the anterior aspect of the sternum.
-It inserts the bicipital groove in the anteromedial aspect of the proximal humerus.
+Pectoralis major consists of two different heads: clavicular head – anterior border of medial clavicle, and sternocostal head – the superior surface of the first six costal cartilages as well as the anterior aspect of the sternum.
+It inserts into the bicipital groove of the anteromedial aspect of the proximal humerus.

 The clavicular head works to flex the humerus, whereas the sternocostal head works to extend the humerus.
-Together they work to adduct and medially rotate the arm, while pulling the scapula anteroinferiorly.
-Pectoralis major is innervated by the lateral and medial pectoral nerves.
+Together they work to adduct and medially rotate the arm while pulling the scapula anteroinferiorly.
+The pectoralis major muscle is innervated by the lateral and medial pectoral nerves.

-Pectoralis minor originates from the area near the costal cartilages of 3rd–5th ribs and inserts the coracoid process superior surface medially.
+Pectoralis minor originates from the area near the costal cartilages of the 3rd–5th ribs and inserts on the coracoid process superior surface medially.
 Its function is to pull the scapula anteriorly and inferiorly as well as stabilizing it.
-It also helps raising the ribs during breathing.
-Pectoralis minor is innervated by the medial pectoral nerve.
+It also helps to raise the ribs during breathing.
+The pectoralis minor muscle is innervated by the medial pectoral nerve.

 Posterior axioappendicular muscles

-Also known as the “extrinsic group” the posterior axioappendicular muscles are divided into two further groups: superficial and deep.
+Also known as the “extrinsic group,” the posterior axioappendicular muscles are divided into two additional groups, including superficial and deep.

-- Trapezius, which originates from the occipital bone and the spinous processes of vertebrae C7–T12 and inserts the acromion process, lateral third of clavicle posteriorly, external occipital protuberance and nuchal ligament.
-It works to rotate, elevate and depress the scapula along with retracting it (moving posteriorly).
+- Trapezius originates from the occipital bone and the spinous processes of the C7–T12 vertebrae.
+It inserts into the acromion process, the lateral third of the clavicle posteriorly, external occipital protuberance, and nuchal ligament.
+It works to rotate, elevate, and depress the scapula along with retracting it (moving posteriorly).
 It works antagonistically to the serratus anterior muscle, which causes protraction of the scapula.
-Trapezius is innervated by the accessory nerve along with cervical spinal nerves.
+The trapezius is innervated by the accessory nerve, along with the cervical spinal nerves.

-- Latissimus dorsi muscle originates from the spinous processes of vertebrae T7–T12 and inserts the intertubercular groove of humerus.
-Its functions are the adduction and internal rotation of the arm, while working antagonistically to deltoid and trapezius muscle.
+- Latissimus dorsi muscle originates from the spinous processes of the T7–T12 vertebrae and inserts into the intertubercular groove of the humerus.
+Its functions include the adduction and internal rotation of the arm while working antagonistically to the deltoid and trapezius muscles.
 It is innervated by the thoracodorsal nerve.

-- Levator scapulae muscle originating from the transverse processes of C1–C4 and their posterior tubercles and inserting the medial border of the scapula superiorly.
+- Levator scapulae muscle originates from the transverse processes of C1–C4 and their posterior tubercles and inserts into the medial border of the scapula superiorly.
 Its function is to elevate the scapula.
 It is innervated by the cervical and dorsal scapular nerve.

-- Rhomboid minor muscle originating from the spinous processes of C7–T1 as well as the nuchal ligaments and inserting the medial border of the scapula superiorly.
-It retracts the scapula, hence working antagonist to serratus anterior muscle.
-It also attaches the scapula to the thoracic wall, as well as helping in rotation.
+- Rhomboid minor muscle originates from the spinous processes of C7–T1 as well as the nuchal ligaments and inserts into the medial border of the scapula superiorly.
+It retracts the scapula, working antagonistically to the serratus anterior muscle.
+It also attaches the scapula to the thoracic wall, as well as helping in the rotation.
 This muscle is innervated by the dorsal scapular nerve.

-- Rhomboid major muscle originating from the spinous processes of vertebrae T2–T5 and inserting the medial border of scapula.
-It retracts the scapula, depresses the glenoid cavity and works antagonist to the serratus anterior muscle.
+- Rhomboid major nerve originates from the spinous processes of vertebrae T2–T5 and inserts into the medial border of the scapula.
+It retracts the scapula, depresses the glenoid cavity, and works antagonistically to the serratus anterior muscle.
 It is innervated by the dorsal scapular muscle.

 Rotator cuff muscles are a group of 4 muscles that work to stabilize the shoulder joint during its movements.
-For example, during abduction of the arm, it is the rotator cuff muscles that prevent detachment of the head of humerus from the glenoid cavity as the deltoid muscle works to elevate the arm.
-This mechanism is known as “concavity compression”.
+For example, during abduction of the arm, it is the rotator cuff muscles that prevent detachment of the head of the humerus from the glenoid cavity as the deltoid muscle works to elevate the arm.
+This mechanism is known as ‘concavity compression’.

 Similarly, rotator cuff muscles stabilize the glenohumeral joint during external and internal rotation of the arm.

-- Supraspinatus and infraspinatus muscles are both innervated by suprascapular nerve and originate from the supraspinous and infraspinous fossae, respectively.
-They both insert on the greater tubercle of the humerus.
-Supraspinatus works to abduct the humerus, while the infrapsinatus muscle works to externally rotate the humerus.
+- Supraspinatus and infraspinatus muscles are innervated by the suprascapular nerve and originate from the supraspinous and infraspinous fossa, respectively.
+They both insert into the greater tubercle of the humerus.
+The supraspinatus muscle works to abduct the humerus, while the infraspinatus muscle works to rotate the humerus externally.

-- Subscapularis muscle originates from the subscapularis fossa, inserts the lesser tubercle of the humerus, and is innervated by the subscapular nerve.
+- Subscapularis muscle originates from the subscapular fossa, inserts into the lesser tubercle of the humerus, and is innervated by the subscapular nerve.
 It rotates the humerus internally.

-- Deltoid muscle is responsible for giving the shoulders their shape.
-It originates from the anterior borders of the clavicle, acromion and the spine of the scapula and inserts the deltoid tuberosity of the humerus.
-Deltoid muscle is innervated by the axillary nerve and flexes, extends, and abducts the shoulders.
+- The deltoid muscle is responsible for giving the shoulders their shape.
+It originates from the anterior borders of the clavicle, acromion and the spine of the scapula.
+It inserts into the deltoid tuberosity of the humerus.
+The deltoid muscle is innervated by the axillary nerve and flexes, extends, and abducts the shoulders.

-- Teres major muscle originates from the inferior angle of scapula, inserts the intertubercular sulcus of humerus, and adducts the humerus as well as rotates it internally.
+- Teres major muscle originates from the inferior angle of the scapula, inserts into the intertubercular sulcus of the humerus, and adducts the humerus as well as rotates it internally.
 It is innervated by the subscapular nerve (lower).